Federal False Claims Act

 A Court will dismiss a lawsuit brought under the False Claims Act by a private individual if the lawsuit alleges allegations which were already publicly disclosed: (i) in a Federal criminal, civil, or administrative hearing in which the Government or its agent is a party; (ii) in a congressional, Government Accountability Office, or other Federal report, hearing, audit, or investigation; or (iii) from the news media.
 There is an exception to this “public disclosure bar” if the relator was the original source of the information.

-If you believe you have information which might allow you to file an action under the False Claims Act, contact Viñas & DeLuca for a free and confidential consultation by calling (305) 372-3650.
+If you believe you have information that might allow you to file an action under the False Claims Act, contact Viñas & DeLuca for a free and confidential consultation by calling (305) 372-3650.
 Or, you can complete our Free Case Evaluation Form and we will contact you.